-If you haven’t seen our first post, Literary Techniques Part 1: Techniques for analysing a Written Text, you should check that out to see a comprehensive list of literary techniques for you to use in your textual analysis.
+If you haven’t seen our Essential Guide To English Techniques, you should check that out to see a comprehensive list of literary techniques for you to use in your textual analysis.
 While this list is useful, if you want to push your essays to a higher level, you need a more targeted and practical list of techniques, and explanation of how to analyse them.

 The purpose of this blog post is to provide this higher order guide to textual analysis.
 In it, we will explain how to look for these techniques in a text and discuss them in detail.

 If you want an even more detailed guide to Studying English for the HSC, you should read our Beginner’s Guide to Acing HSC English.

 First, you need to keep in mind why you’re analysing literary techniques.
 It’s not an arbitrary exercise.
 As a student of Advanced English you are required to make arguments about human nature by drawing on evidence from your prescribed and related texts.
 The evidence is always analysed by explaining how the form of the text (the techniques it’s made from) creates meaning or, more broadly, effects (such as generating an emotional effect in the audience).
 In other words, you’re showing how the techniques in the text reveal aspects of the human experience.
 For an elementary example of how a technique creates meaning, consider the following quotation.
 Imagine it appears in a poem about the end of a relationship.

 ‘Our journey together has come to an end.’